Samee24/compass/_posts/2019-06-17-cooperation.md

 * Enemy soldiers [cooperating in WW1 trenches](https://www.ias.edu/ideas/2014/chiu-war) to hold unofficial truces.

 The emergence of cooperation posits an optimistic vision for humanity.
 It allows us to search for positive-sum games when designing policy or systems, and underpins a mathematical foundation for being nice in general.
-Perhaps it shouldn’t come as a surprise why cultural wisdom always calls for a need to forgive and collaborate.
+Perhaps it shouldn’t come as a surprise why cultural wisdom always called for a need to forgive and collaborate.

 <br>